permitio/permit-mongodb-secure-rag/README.md

      - Role: `viewer`
      - Condition: User has role `viewer` in `department` AND `department` is `parent` of `document`.
    - **Explanation**:
-     - This derivation ensures that a user with the `viewer` role in a department (e.g., `department:engineering`) can read documents where that department is the `parent`.
+     - This derivation ensures that a user with the `viewer` role in a department (e.g., `department:engineering`) can read documents where that department is the parent.

 5. **Verify Setup**:
    - In the Permit.io UI, check:
      - "Resources" > "department" for department instances.
      - "Resources" > "document" for document instances (after syncing documents).
      - "Users" for `alice` and `bob` with their role assignments.
-     - "Policy Editor" for the role derivation.
+     - "Policy Editor" for role derivation.

 ### Environment Variables